Disability benefit replaces the part of your earning capacity you have lost due to permanent illness or injury.

 Before disability benefits can be assessed, your chances of being in work must be clarified.
 This means that you must have carried out work-oriented measures either in your current job or out in an enterprise.
 In addition, you must have completed all appropriate treatment that can improve your work ability.
 This must be documented by a doctor.

 The time it takes to process an application depends on when NAV receives the necessary documentation.
 Read more about NAV processing times.

 Travelling to or from other countries

 Moving abroad may affect the size of your disability benefit from NAV.
 If you move to another EEA member state, you will usually continue to receive your disability benefit from the National Insurance Scheme.
-This does not apply if you are a refugee.
 If you are receiving disability benefit with rights as a young disabled person, it is possible that you may not receive some of your disability when you move to another EEA member state.
 There are also special rules if you move outside the EEA.
 You can read more about staying abroad under "International".

 There are several factors that may affect your disability benefit, including a change in your marital status and moving abroad.

 In such cases, you must notify NAV immediately.

 Do you have any further questions about disability benefit?

 You can call NAV Contact Centre on telephone +47 55 55 33 33.